 Jesse Cross of The Hungry Mouse and Good Housekeeping also like the Lodge.
 In her review, Cross states, “In the end, the Lodge performed just as well as my tried-and-true Le Creuset. … It did the same work that my Le Creuset did, at a fraction of the cost. … If I needed new cast iron now, I wouldn’t think twice: I’d definitely go for a Lodge.”

-In fact, the Cuisinart produced my favorite stew.
-The larger surface area resulted in the highest percentage of evaporation during braising—20.5%.
+In fact, the Cuisinart produced the most ideal stew in our tests.
+The larger surface area resulted in the highest percentage of evaporation during braising—20.5 percent.
 That extra concentration made for more flavorful liquid, but the same thing could be accomplished in another Dutch oven by letting it simmer a few minutes longer.

 The Le Creuset also comes with a lifetime warranty.
-Even if the fault is yours, the company will generally offer you a replacement for 75% off the suggested retail price, as the Sweethome’s Christine Cyr Clisset found out when she recently sent her chipped pot into Le Creuset’s warranty department.
+Even if the fault is yours, the company will generally offer you a replacement for 75 percent off the suggested retail price, as The Sweethome’s Christine Cyr Clisset found out when she sent her chipped pot into Le Creuset’s warranty department.

 No one will tell you that Le Creuset’s Dutch oven is bad.
 Cook’s Illustrated likes it, giving it a perfect score.
 Amazon shoppers like it, and Fine Cooking likes it, calling Le Creuset “reliable and indestructible.”
-I like it, after hours of cooking and cleaning, and schlepping it around my kitchen.
-But at $280, the Le Creuset costs nearly four times as much as the Lodge, and I didn’t find that it cooked any better.
+But the Le Creuset costs nearly six times as much as the Lodge, and I didn’t find that it cooked any better.